-The Group has RWA of CHF 298.5 million for the above (2019: 278.2 million), and comprises the following:
+The Group has RWA of CHF 281.6 million for the above (2020: 298.5 million), and comprises the following:

-- real estate requirement primarily for the land and buildings the Group operates from in Switzerland of CHF 192.2 million - other tangible assets requirement of CHF 106.3 million for the Groups other fixed assets.
+- real estate requirement primarily for the land and buildings the Group operates from in Switzerland of CHF 131.3 million - other tangible assets requirement of CHF 150.3 million for the Groups other fixed assets.

-5.9 Counterparty credit risk: exposures to central counterparties
+5.10 Counterparty credit risk: exposures to central counterparties

 This table provides a comprehensive picture of the bank's exposures to central counterparties.
-The table includes all types of exposures (due to operations, margins, contributions to default funds) and related RWA.
+The table includes all types of exposures (due to operations, margins, contributions to default funds) and related RWA.20

-CHF millions a EAD (post-CRM) b RWA
+CHF millions a EAD (post-CRM) ь RWA

 •

-1 Exposures to QCCPs (total)

-2 Exposures for trades at QCCPs (excluding initial margin and default fund

-contributions) 342.9 154.4

-3 of which, OTC derivatives 342.9 154.4
+of which, OTC derivatives 3.4

-4 of which, exchange-traded derivatives
+of which, exchange-traded derivatives

-5 of which, SFTs
+of which, SFTs

-6 of which, netting sets where cross-product netting has been approved
+of which, netting sets where cross-product netting has been approved

-7 Segregated initial margin
+Segregated initial margin

-8 Non-segregated initial margin
+Non-segregated initial margin

-9 Pre-funded default fund contributions
+Pre-funded default fund contributions

-10 Unfunded default fund contributions
+Unfunded default fund contributions

-11 Exposures to non-QCCPs (total)
+Exposures to non-QCCPs (total)

-12 Exposures for trades at non-QCCPs (excluding initial margin and default fund
+Exposures for trades at non-QCCPs (excluding initial margin and default fund

 contributions)

-13 of which, OTC derivatives
+of which, OTC derivatives

-14 of which, exchange-traded derivatives
+of which, exchange-traded derivatives

-15 of which, SFTs
+of which, SFTs

-16 of which, netting sets where cross-product netting has been approved
+of which, netting sets where cross-product netting has been approved

-17 Segregated initial margin
+Segregated initial margin

-18 Non-segregated initial margin
+Non-segregated initial margin

-19 Pre-funded default fund contributions
+Pre-funded default fund contributions

-20 Unfunded default fund contributions
+Unfunded default fund contributions

+Exposures to QCCPs (total) Exposures for trades at QCCPs (excluding initial margin and default fund contributions) of which, OTC derivatives of which, exchange-traded derivatives of which, netting sets where cross-product netting has been approved Segregated initial margin Non-segregated initial margin Pre-funded default fund contributions Unfunded default fund contributions Exposures to non-QCCPs (total) Exposures for trades at non-QCCPs (excluding initial margin and default fund contributions) of which, OTC derivatives of which, exchange-traded derivatives of which, sFTS of which, netting sets where cross-product netting has been approved Segregated initial margin Non-segregated initial margin Pre-funded default fund contributions Exposures to QCCPs (total) Exposures for trades at QCCPs (excluding initial margin and default fund contributions) 3.4 of which, OTC derivatives of which, exchange-traded derivatives of which, netting sets where cross-product netting has been approved Segregated initial margin Non-segregated default fund contributions Unfunded default fund contributions Exposures to non-QCCPs (total) Exposures for trades at non-QCCPs (excluding initial margin and default fund contributions) of which, OTC derivatives of which, exchange-traded derivatives of which, exchange-traded derivatives of which, exchange-traded derivatives of which, netting sets where cross-product netting has been approved Segregated initial margin Non-segregated initial margin Pre-funded default fund contributions

-6. Market Risk
+6. Market Risk21